Activist: My schizophrenic son needs treatment, not prison

 "I love him very much," he said, adding that his son is a "highly" intelligent college graduate who is kind, caring and loving.

-Prosecutors are charging Aramis Khosravi with 10 counts of attempted murder of a law enforcement officer.
+Aramis Khosravi faces 10 counts of attempted murder on a law enforcement officer.

 NAMI has lobbied for establishing strong safeguards to protect the privacy of mental health patients whose names are included in federal and state gun reporting databases.
 Shawn Khosravi said his son's case is one of many around the country.